 Who Will Buy a Used Stairlift From You?

-An instant way to sell out your stairlift is to contact the supplier you bought it from.
+One approach to sell the stairlift is to call the provider with which you purchased it.
 Also, you can look for a supplier who is in the rent-a-stairlift business.

 If you don’t get a positive response from such suppliers, there are some other options at your disposal as well.